The student is the most important person at SUNY Delhi.

 The Division of Student Life provides a wide range of educational, social and recreational programs and support services that foster a rich and engaging living and learning environment, facilitate the overall development of each student and enhance the sense of campus community.
 Delhi students can choose from over 50 clubs and 20 intercollegiate sports.

-The College is accredited by the Middle States Commission on Higher Education, 3624 Market Street, Philadelphia, PA 19104-2680, 267-284-5000, Board of Regents of the University of the State of New York, Accreditation Commission for Education in Nursing (ACEN), American Council for Construction Education (ACCE), American Culinary Federation (ACF), American Design Drafting Association (ADDA), American Veterinary Medical Association (AVMA), Automotive Service Excellence (ASE), and the National Automotive Technicians Education Foundation (NATEF).
+The College is accredited by the Middle States Commission on Higher Education, 3624 Market Street, Philadelphia, PA 19104-2680, 267-284-5000, Board of Regents of the University of the State of New York.
+Several academic programs have specialized accreditations including American Council for Construction Education (ACCE), American Culinary Federation (ACF), American Design Drafting Association (ADDA), American Veterinary Medical Association (AVMA), Automotive Service Excellence (ASE), the National Automotive Technicians Education Foundation (NATEF), and National League for Nursing Accrediting Commission (ACEN).

 454 Delhi Drive